Manage cloud origin access

 Set the

-to encrypt your credentials and store them in CAM.
+accessKeyEncryptedStorageargument totrueto encrypt your credentials and store them in CAM.
 Otherwise, this behavior stores them unencrypted. -

 If you store your rules in the

-data source, then, in theaws_access_key_version_guid
+akamai_property_rules_builderdata source, then, in theaws_access_key_version_guidorgcs_access_key_version_guidargument, declaratively pass:-

 The

-for the primary key version. -
+primary_guidfor the primary key version. -

 Or the

-for a different version than the primary one.behavior { origin_characteristics { access_key_encrypted_storage = true authentication_method = "AWS" authentication_method_title = "" aws_access_key_version_guid = akamai_cloudaccess_key.my_access_key.primary_guid aws_host = "" aws_region = "Asia" aws_service = "s3" country = "UNKNOWN" } }
+version_guidfor a different version than the primary one.behavior { origin_characteristics { access_key_encrypted_storage = true authentication_method = "AWS" authentication_method_title = "" aws_access_key_version_guid = akamai_cloudaccess_key.my_access_key.primary_guid aws_host = "" aws_region = "Asia" aws_service = "s3" country = "UNKNOWN" } }behavior { origin_characteristics { access_key_encrypted_storage = true authentication_method = "AWS" authentication_method_title = "" aws_access_key_version_guid = akamai_cloudaccess_key.my_access_key.credentials_b.version_guid aws_host = "" aws_region = "Asia" aws_service = "s3" country = "UNKNOWN" } }

 -